prettyflyforabeeguy/DimeTicker/README.md

 <b>Pro Tips: </b> </br>
 1. Want to add more coins?
 Create a 50 pixel x 50 pixel image of your coin and place this .png file in the img folder.
 Be sure to name the file exactly the same as the coin ticker.
 The image mode should be RGB 8/bit and the only supports Red, Black, and White colors.
 Then in your config.json just add the new coin ticker to the list.
-Not confortable with this?
-No prob, just copy the blank.png to what ever coin you want. i.e. cp blank.png LTC.png
+Not comfortable with this?
+No prob, just copy the img\blank.png to what ever coin you want. i.e. cp blank.png LTC.png
 Now when you add LTC to your config.json it will have a blank logo but will still retrieve the price and everything.